martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 --- abstract

-Unknown key-share attacks on the use of Datagram Transport Layer Security for the Secure Real-Time Transport Protocol (DTLS-SRTP) and its use with Web Real-Time Communications (WebRTC) identity assertions are described.
-Simple mitigation techniques are defined.
+This document describes unknown key-share attacks on the use of Datagram Transport Layer Security for the Secure Real-Time Transport Protocol (DTLS-SRTP).
+Similar attacks are described on the use of DTLS-SRTP with Web Real-Time Communications (WebRTC) identity assertions.
+Simple mitigation techniques are defined for each.

 --- middle